soulshake/demo-cruncher/README.md

 make apply
 ```

-Each Terraform workspace corresponds to a Kubernetes namespace, a dedicated SQS queue and `queue-watcher` deployment, and IAM roles with permissions scoped to these resources.
+Each Terraform workspace corresponds to a dedicated SQS queue and IAM roles with permissions scoped to these resources.

 ## Setup